Tunisia’s turmoil is being watched warily around the globe

 Tunisians themselves want jobs and opportunity, which have remained elusive since their revolution, and many support the president — at least for now.

-While there is a risk of new mass unrest, Hammami said “there are strong political actors in Tunisia who can play the role of counterbalance,” including labor unions.
+While there is a risk of new mass unrest, Tunisian political scientist Mohamed-Dhia Hammami said “there are strong political actors in Tunisia who can play the role of counterbalance,” including labor unions.
 And unlike in Egypt, Tunisia’s military has little control over the economy.

 Omar Oudherni, a retired Tunisian army brigadier and security expert, said the Tunisian people “will not be silent on any tyrant.”